 And it shall be upon Aharon when he comes to minister: and its sound shall be heard when he goes in to the holy place before the Lord, and when he comes out, so that he not die.
 (Shemos 28:35)

-In his book From Volozhin to Yerushalayim (1933), author Meir Bar-Ilan asked the gedolim of pre-WWII “What is the purpose of a Rav?”.
-There were those Rabbis who said that the job of a Rabbi is to answer halachic questions.
-There were those Rabbis who said the job of a Rabbi is to take care of the needy, poor and downtrodden.
-And finally, there were those who said the job of the Rabbi is to be friendly with the congregation and make them all feel good.
+In his book From Volozhin to Yerushalayim (1933), author Meir Bar-Ilan asked the gedolim of pre-WWII, “What is the purpose of a Rav?”.
+The answers diverged.
+Some Rabbis held that a Rabbi’s primary role is to answer halachic questions.
+Others emphasized caring for the needy, the poor, and the downtrodden.
+A third group stressed being approachable and friendly – making the congregation feel welcomed and uplifted.

-The mesorah has it that there are three times that the word “venishma” (ונשמע) is found in Tanach.
-The first time is “naase venishma” in Mishpatim (Shemos 24:7); the second time is in this week’s parsha, “Venishma kolo… (38:35)” and the last time is in the megillah when it says, “Venishma pisgam Hamelech.”
+The mesorah observes that the word “venishma” (ונשמע) appears exactly three times in Tanach.
+The first is “naase venishma” in Mishpatim (Shemos 24:7); the second is in this week’s parsha, “Venishma kolo… (28:35)” and the third is in the megillah when it says, “Venishma pisgam Hamelech.”
 (Esther 1:20).
-Each one of these can be attributed to how the leaders of klal Yisrael interacted with all people at different times and situations.
+Each reflects a different mode of leadership – how the Manhigim of klal Yisrael influenced people across varying times and situations.

-Mordechai, the leader of the Jewish people, initially failed in his attempt to prevent them from attending Achashveirosh’s feast.
-Yet by the end, he succeeded in uniting Klal Yisrael and inspiring them to do what was truly needed—teshuva.
-It seems to me that this was borne out from his ability to connect to people.
-Even though when he tried to lay down the law about going to the party, he wasn’t successful, nevertheless when it came to giving them the path that one is supposed to go on to return to Hashem, he was very successful.
+For example, Mordechai, the leader of the Jewish people, initially could not prevent them from attending Achashveirosh’s feast, despite his warnings.
+But in the end, he succeeded in uniting Klal Yisrael and inspiring true teshuva.
+This breakthrough came about through his ability to connect to the people.
+When he tried to lay down the law about going to the party, he wasn’t successful, but when he gently guided them to the path of returning to Hashem, he was very successful.

-In general, different people are moved by different aspects of Yiddishkeit.
-I would like to quote the Chazon Ish (Avraham Yeshayahu Karelitz 1878 -1953), in his appraisal of three baalei musar in his times.
-He said about Rav Dessler that he has “yisras shamayim in his mind.”
-He said about Rav Elya Lopian that he has “yisras shamayim in his heart.”
-And about Rav Chatzkel Levenstein he said he has “he lived yisras shamayim.”
+Different people are moved by different facets of Yiddishkeit.
+The Chazon Ish (Avraham Yeshayahu Karelitz 1878 -1953), once appraised three great baalei musar in his times as follows: Rav Dessler possessed “yiras shamayim in his mind”; Rav Elya Lopian had “yiras shamayim in his heart”; and Rav Chatzkel Levenstein simply “lived yiras shamayim.”

 Leave A Comment